 - 1 teaspoons mint

 - Chocolate cupcakes:

 - Preheat the oven to 350 degrees.
 Set out eggs so they reach room temperature.

-- In a bowl, mix together the sugar, flour, cocoa powder, baking powder, baking soda, salt and espresso powder.
+- In a bowl, mix together the sugar, flour, cocoa powder, baking powder, baking soda, and salt.
 Make sure the cocoa powder is dispersed evenly throughout the mixture.